 Let's go deeper into Google Drive for Slack now.

-Installing Google Drive application
+Install Google Drive application for Slack

 The easiest way to start is sharing in a Slack channel a link to any of your Google Drive document or installing Google Drive application for Slack from Slack App Directory.
 Slack asks you if you'd like to install the Google Drive application and confirm access to your drive: